 Atlantic Consumer Confidence

-According to the Conference Board of Canada, consumer confidence in the Atlantic region was up on a monthly basis in January 2020.
+According to the Conference Board of Canada, consumer confidence in the Atlantic region posted a small rebound but remained at historically subdued levels in May 2020.